td0g/PCB_Gcode_Toolkit/README.md

 Eagle has a habit of creating many separate etching tool paths.
 This wastes lots of time as the mill has to raise the tool, move to the next path, lower the tool, then continue.

 The etch optimizer will combine all adjacent etch paths into one continuous cut, reducing travel time for the mill.
-It's a simple way to increase efficiency.
+It's a simple way to increase efficiency by reducing travel time.

 ### 3. Drill Optimizer

 The drill order in Eagle is poorly optimized, resulting in a large and unnecessary amount of travel time.
-By performing a travelling salesman algorithm on the drill order, the travel time can be reduced.
+By performing a travelling salesman algorithm on the drill order, the travel time can be greatly reduced.

 Two options are available for optimizing drill order: a 'standard' algorithm and a 'genetic permutation' algorithm.
 The standard algorithm simply breaks up the board into sections, sorts the drill order to go through each section in a logical path, and finally brute-forces the most efficient path through each section.
 It is consistent but doesn't find the best solution.